swatr-1234/swatr-1234.github.io-/README.md

-# Project is about EmployeeManagementSystem.
+# This Project is about EmployeeManagementSystem.
+For handling newly boarded employee.